 Currently, I am a CIO of an international insurance company based in Tokyo, having lived in Japan for about seven of the last twelve years.
 I originally came to Japan as part of an International Masters of Business Administration program to both learn the language as well as experience the Japanese business environment.

 I was born and also raised on the eastern coast of the United States.
 In the time around the turn of the century, I noticed the world around me beginning to change.
 From that point forward, I had set my sights firmly on an agenda of personal growth.
 This journey first began with creating music and accomplishing some personal artistic goals.

-However, in the past three years with some additional travel and culture experience, my personal growth path has transformed in a more practical sense.
+However, over the last 14 years with some additional travel and culture experience, my personal growth path has transformed in a more practical sense.
 I truly feel that one cannot fully appreciate one’s own culture and values until you experience a culture or value set that is skewed from your own.
 For this reason, and the need to continually satisfy a creative urge, I have decided to pursue a path of experience living in a different country and doing so while continuing to educate myself.

 About This Site

 This site is structured as a textual blog, an audio podcast, a video podcast, and a combination of all three.
-You can use the RSS feeds in the right hand menu to subscribe to what interests you.
-Just use your favorite pod catching client (iTunes or otherwise) to subscribe and get these postings, audio files, or videos automatically.
+Just use your favorite podcasting client (iTunes or otherwise) to subscribe and get these postings, audio files, or videos automatically.
 Or, you may also subscribe via the iTunes Music Store directly to get the video and audio files only.